 The Good and the Beautiful team has compiled a list of our favorite ways to bring nature into your homeschool.
 Connecting with the beauty of God’s creations, and with each other, brings joy and deeper meaning into your homeschool!

 1. Keep a nature journal.
 It can be a simple notebook, or you can use one of our beautiful Nature Notebooks with guided activities for each season.

 2. Take photos of discoveries you make in nature and keep them in your journal or display them in your home.

 4. Keep indoor plants.
 Have your child choose a plant and create a regular schedule for the child to take a photo of the plant and write notes about its growth.
 At the end of the school year, review all the photos and notes together so they can see how the plant changed throughout the time period.

 5. Observe nature through art.
 Hang nature prints around your home or have your children create art using elements from nature to display.

 6. Create a nature shelf where you can keep and display the treasures you collect during nature outings.

-7. Purchase flowers at the store and try flower arranging.
+7. Grow or purchase flowers and try flower arranging.
 Then share them with a friend or neighbor.

 8. Research what produce is in season and plan a meal using those ingredients.